bukka/php-crypto/docs/hash.md

 _**Description**_: Finds out wheter the supplied algorithm is supported

-This static method checks if the supplied algorithm is supported.
+This static method checks if the supplied hash algorithm is supported.

 ##### *Parameters*